The Catcher in the Rye Summary

 - Mr. Antolini: Holden’s former English teacher who serves as the protagonist’s confidant.
 He trusts him enough to seek shelter at Mr. Antolini’s place while in New York City.

-Our business essay writing service is ready to write, edit or proofread your task anytime.
+Our research writing service is ready to write, edit or proofread your task anytime.

 The Catcher in the Rye main character, Holden Caulfield, starts his narration from an institution where he was admitted after a mental breakdown.